pypa/pip/docs/html/topics/dependency-resolution.md

 been done, and going back to choose another path.

 This can look like pip downloading multiple versions of the same package, since pip explicitly presents each download to the user.
-The backtracking of choices made during this step is not unexpected behavior or a bug; it is part of how dependency resolution for Python packages works.
+The backtracking of choices made during this step is not unexpected behaviour or a bug.
+It is part of how dependency resolution for Python packages works.

 ````{admonition} Example
 The user requests `pip install tea`.
 The package `tea` declares a dependency on